EMC China Lab

 1. Design of Cleaning Process

-The cleaning process for the product should be thoroughly designed to meet predefined cleanliness acceptance standards.
+The cleaning process for the product should be thoroughly designed to meet pREDefined cleanliness acceptance standards.
 Manufacturers must conduct a risk analysis based on the product’s processing techniques and reasonably design the cleaning steps for key processes and final cleaning, verifying and confirming them to minimize contamination risks.

 2. Validation of Cleaning Process